-The Department of Materials Science & Engineering offers M.S., M.E., and Ph.D. degrees in metallurgical engineering as well as in materials science and engineering.
+The Department of Materials Science & Engineering offers M.S. (with thesis), M.S. (without thesis), M.E., and Ph.D. degrees in metallurgical engineering as well as in materials science and engineering.
+The decision on the type of a Master's degree should be made between the student and the faculty advisor.